christian-monch/dump-things-server/README.md

 The service provides a HTTP-based API to store and retrieve data objects, and to verify token capabilities.

+### Installing the service

+The service is available via `pypi`, and can be installed by `pip`.
+Execute the command `pip install dump-things-service` to install the service.

 ### Running the service

+After installation the service can be started via the command `dump-things-service`.
 The basic service configuration is done via command line parameters and configuration files.

 The following command line parameters are supported: